-EPA captures these economic benefits at Superfund sites in three ways:
+EPA captures these economic benefits at Superfund sites in four ways:

 - SRI tracks general estimates on the numbers of on-site jobs, income from jobs and sales revenue data for a number of sites in retail, commercial or industrial reuse to give a general overview of the national impacts associated with Superfund redevelopment.